ansible/ansible-runner-service/misc/nginx/README.md

 pk12util: using nickname: AnsibleRunnerService - Red Hat
 pk12util: PKCS12 IMPORT SUCCESSFUL
 ```
+NOTE: ONCE GENERATED, BE SURE THAT THE "client.pfx" FILE CAN BE READED BY THE
+      THE USERS  (ESPECIFICALLY BY THE USER TAHT RUNS CHROME)

 3. Check that the certificate is imported:
 ```